hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    Generating key.
 This may take a few moments...
    ```

-1. Generate client certificate(s), then export the `.p12` file that contains the client certificate, private key, and CA certificate:
+1. Generate client certificate(s), then export the `.p12` file that contains the client certificate, private key, and CA certificate.

    Generate client certificate: